 Listed below are the steps to writing an effective and delightful in-kind donation request letter.

 Ensure that the donor knows the name of your organization and that the name and contact details of the person responsible are easy to find.
+This is especially important if you have a new client; sending a welcome letter is key.

 If animal care is of concern to the donor and feed for donkeys at a local farm is needed, emphasize that the animals could fall ill within the next month if sufficient straw is not sourced.